tophj/ticker/README.md

 ## Description:

-Ticker is a Chrome Extension that displays a ticker for showing information
+Ticker is a Chrome Extension that displays a ticker used for showing information